-(C) On and after January 1, 2010, a rooftop used as a play area shall be enclosed with a wall, fence or permanent physical barrier not less than six [(6)] feet high and the bottom edge shall be no more than [than] three and one half [($3 \frac{1}{2}$)] inches from the base or floor.
+(C) On and after January 1, 2010, a rooftop used as a play area shall be enclosed with a wall, fence or permanent physical barrier not less than six [(6)] feet high and the bottom edge shall be no more than [than] three and one half [($3\frac{1}{2}$)] inches from the base or floor.
 The wall, fence or permanent physical barrier shall be designed to prevent children from climbing it.

-(8) Drinking water shall be available and accessible.

-(9) Outdoor equipment shall be arranged in such a way as to avoid accidents.
+- (8) Drinking water shall be available and accessible. - (9) Outdoor equipment shall be arranged in such a way as to avoid accidents.
+All play equipment, fences, and structures shall not pose a hazard.

 (i) Public swimming pools, wading and public swimming areas.
-Public swimming pools, wading and public swimming areas if provided, shall comply with the provisions of sections 19-13-B33b and 19a-36-B61 of the Regulations of Connecticut State Agencies.
+Public swimming pools, wading and public swimming areas, if provided, shall comply with the provisions of sections 19-13-B33b and 19a-36-B61 of the Regulations of Connecticut State Agencies.
 No wading pools shall be used.
 No [day care child] child in care shall be permitted in a hot tub, spa or sauna.
 Hot tubs, spas and saunas shall be locked and inaccessible to children.
 Locks shall be openable with a key, combination, fingerprint, magnet or other unlocking mechanism that prevents an unauthorized person from obtaining access.